 - Isolation.
-Incest victims feel different from other children.
-They must usually be secretive.
+Abuse survivors often feel ‘different’ from other children.
+They usually have to keep secrets and manage a lot of stress alone.
 This may have isolated you from non-offending parents and brothers and sisters.

 - Betrayal.
-Children feel betrayed because they are dependent upon adults for nurturing and protection and the your abuser was probably someone who you should have been able to love and trust.
-You may also feel betrayed by a non-offending parent who you feel failed to protect you.
+Children who are abused feel betrayed because they are dependent upon adults for nurturing and protection and the abuser was probably someone who you should have been able to love and trust.
+You may also feel betrayed by a non-abusing parent who you feel failed to protect you.

 - Sadness.
-You may feel grief due to a sense of loss, especially if the perpetrator was loved and trusted by you.
-You may grieve your lost innocence or the fat that you had to grow up too fast.
+You may feel grief due to a sense of loss, especially if the abuser was loved and trusted by you.
+You may grieve your lost innocence or the fact that you had to grow up too fast.

 - Flashbacks.
 These can be like nightmares which happen while you are awake.
-They are a re-experience of the sexual abuse and you may experience all the feelings again which you felt at the time of the abuse.
+They are a re-experiencing of the sexual abuse and you may experience all the feelings again which you felt at the time of the abuse.
+This can feel terrifying

 - Loss of trust in others

-- Some research suggests that CSA survivors relationships may be characterised by lower relationship satisfaction, more overall discord, an increased risk of domestic violence and greater likelihood of separation and divorce
+- Impact on relationships: survivors relationships may be characterised by lower relationship satisfaction, more overall discord, an increased risk of domestic violence and greater likelihood of separation and divorce

 - Eating disorders